9 Essentials of Steward Leadership Development for Engaged Teams

 In 2013, Julia Kukard, Kurt April, and Kai Peters published an important book called Steward Leadership: A Maturational Perspective under UCT Press.

-According to the authors, steward leadership is “a form of leadership that focuses on others, the community and society at large rather than the self.”
-They explain that a lot of senior leaders tend to adopt a steward leadership outlook naturally as their careers mature.
+“A form of leadership that focuses on others, the community, and society at large rather than the self.”

 Mature and experienced business leaders know you can’t force productivity out of people.
 They know a team needs to feel respect, compassion, and inclusion before they’ll engage wholeheartedly.